Master plumbers doing basic work

 the problem

-Licensing tiers — apprentice, journeyman, master — exist by code, but task assignment ignores them.
-Master plumbers run service calls that any journeyman could handle.
-Apprentices wait for direction instead of building toward independent capacity.
+Apprentice, journeyman, master — the tiers exist by code.
+But daily task assignment ignores them.
+Masters run calls any journeyman could handle.
+Apprentices wait instead of building skills.

 our process

-Track utilization by license tier, first-time fix rate, and margin recovery as structured workflows replace ad-hoc task assignment.
+Track utilization by tier, first-time fix rate, and margin recovery as structure takes hold.

 context